-Governor Jan Brewer will decide within days whether to sign a bill allowing guns in libraries, city halls and other public buildings in Arizona (BEESAZ), where a U.S. lawmaker was shot in the head last year.
+Governor Jan Brewer will decide within days whether to sign a bill allowing guns in libraries, city halls and other public buildings in Arizona (BEESAZ:US), where a U.S. lawmaker was shot in the head last year.

 The bill, which passed the state Senate yesterday, would allow armed people on public property unless the space is protected by metal detectors, security personnel and firearm lockers.
 Governments say that providing such measures to keep guns out would cost millions of dollars.